 The director of the HCMC Department of Education and Training, Huynh Cong Minh, announced that in the 2009 academic year, schools in the city will incorporate ‘Living a civilized lifestyle’ into curricula.
 This is seen as an effective measure to educate younger people on the importance of protecting the living environment and urban scenery.

 Phan Quoc Thai, general director of International Real Estate Co., proposed that more public toilets should be built and more dustbins installed in public places to ensure public hygiene.
 If the city government does not have enough funds for them, they can call for investment from foreign investors or the private sector.

-Nguyen Thi Thu Ha, chairwoman of the HCMC People’s Committee, announced that in the first six months of the year, the city will build 170 public toilets at petrol stations and install 4,000 dustbins, mainly in districts 1, 3 and 10 under a pilot scheme.
+Nguyen Thi Thu Ha, deputy chairwoman of the HCMC People’s Committee, announced that in the first six months of the year, the city will build 170 public toilets at petrol stations and install 4,000 dustbins, mainly in districts 1, 3 and 10 under a pilot scheme.

 Aside from appealing to city residents to work with relevant authorities to find violators of civilized lifestyle regulations, surveillance cameras will be installed at appropriate public places to not only to ensure environmental hygiene but also traffic safety.